 Rachel’s Rule: Never underestimate the power of a great typeface or a new lipstick.

-Oh how quickly the grasshopper becomes the master.
-Although Rachel’s driver’s license qualifies her as the youngest of our motley crew, her SCAD portfolio proves that she could vectorize circles around designers twice her age [aka the current age of that other Mötley Crüe].
+A master of design and a master of House of Current’s show stopping design, Rachel is the designer you’ve always wanted, and always knew you needed in your life.
+Her SCAD portfolio proves that she could vectorize circles around designers who only wish they could keep up.
 She holds more wisdom than a box of fortune cookies, and if you give her a seed, she’ll grow a forest.
 Hand her an ice cube and she’ll construct a 3-story ice sculpture with an elevator.
-Assign her a project and she’ll come back with things you had no idea you even needed.
+Assign her a project and she’ll come back with things that make your ideas come to life long before you even knew you had the idea.
 We can’t confirm anything, but we’re pretty sure she can see into the future.
-No word yet on where she parks her Deloreon.
+No word yet on where she parks her DeLorean.

 Kellie’s Rule: Be kind.
 Wear great shoes.
 And don’t be afraid to get them dirty.